Three young women laughing together

 About Caitlin Dobson

-Caitlin is currently on maternity leave as of October 2023.
-Joanna Hoyes will be covering in her absence.
+Caitlin is on maternity leave until Autumn 2024.
+Joanna Shields is covering in her absence.
 Caitlin joined Ellis-Fermor & Negus as Marketing Officer in 2020 and is responsible for the marketing activities of the firm.
-Her specific skills lie in digital and social media marketing and she has a particular interest in…
+Her specific skills lie in digital and social media marketing and she has a particular interest in branding and design….

 View Full Profile